alepulver/my-thesis/README.md

 - Allow viewing results graphically (toDataURL)
 - Display result summary online with d3/vega/etc
 - Add password or token to /reports
-- Post to external URL and log any upload failures

 #### Ideas